 Faber Scholarships are awarded each year to students identified through the admissions process in recognition of strong academic achievements and commitment to personal growth and responsibility coupled with demonstrated financial need.
 Named for St. Peter Faber, one of the first Jesuits, the Faber Scholarship is renewed each year for four years provided students are maintaining good academic progress and a satisfactory disciplinary record.
-Recipients of the Faber Scholarship must also complete the financial aid application process each year.
+Recipients of the Faber Scholarship must complete the financial aid application process each year to be considered for a need-based Holy Cross Grant beyond the Faber Scholarship.